felipefalconn/psychometric/README.md

 - Export of psychrometric process lines from the Andrew Marsh online tool
 - Generation of tables used in the final thermodynamics report

-This workflow supports a university-level thermodynamics assignment involving comfort standards such as ASHRAE 55 and NBR 16401.

 ---

 ## Methodology Summary